dhis2/training-docs/content/analytic_tools/lg_pivottable.md

 ![](Images/pivottable/image27.png)

-Here, PLHIV currently on ART in February 2021 is 721+1036 =1757
+Here, PLHIV currently on ART in January 2024 is 735+1077 = 1812

-In March 2021, this changes to 690+1034 = 1724
+In February 2024 , this changes to 721 + 1036 = 1757

-If I were interested in the number of PLHIV currently on ART for MARCH, I would want the value only from March, I would not want the sum of January + February + March.
+If I were interested in the number of PLHIV currently on ART for FEBRUARY, I would want the value only from February, I would not want the sum of January + February + March.

 In pivot tables, let us apply this across the last 12 months.
 Here I would want the most recent value that has been entered for PLHIV currently on ART and not a sum of the last 12 months.
 We can do this in 2 ways: